What is Mathematics?

 All children in KS1 and KS2 participate in a daily mathematics lesson.
 Reception and Nursery follow the foundation stage profile.

 The framework for the teaching and learning of Mathematics in our school is the National Curriculum in England: mathematics programme of study.
-This is delivered through a range of individually designed and commercially produced resources, most significant of which are ‘Big Maths’ and ‘Little Big Maths’ for Reception, which is available to all classes, with online support.
+This is delivered through a range of individually designed and commercially produced resources, most significant of which are ‘Big Maths’ which is available to all classes, with online support.
 Additional resources include Rising Stars Arithmetic, to match the objectives in the New Primary Mathematics Curriculum.
-A bank of other essential mathematical resources is kept in each classroom as well as a central store.
+A bank of other essential mathematical resources is kept in each classroom, on the shared computer system as well as a central store.

 What is Big Maths?